 With just a couple of parameter settings, you can set up Amazon Redshift to use SSL to secure data in transit and hardware-accelerated AES-256 encryption for data at rest.
 If you choose to enable encryption of data at rest, all data written to disk will be encrypted as well as any backups.
 By default, Amazon Redshift takes care of key management but you can choose to manage your keys using your own hardware security modules (HSMs), AWS CloudHSM, or AWS Key Management Service.

 Amazon Redshift enables you to configure firewall rules to control network access to your data warehouse cluster.
-Network isolation is a key element for any business needing enterprise data warehouse solutions.
 You can run Amazon Redshift inside Amazon Virtual Private Cloud (Amazon VPC) to isolate your data warehouse cluster in your own virtual network and connect it to your existing IT infrastructure using industry-standard encrypted IPsec VPN.

 Amazon Redshift integrates with AWS CloudTrail to enable you to audit all Redshift API calls.
 Amazon Redshift also logs all SQL operations, including connection attempts, queries and changes to your database.
 You can access these logs using SQL queries against system tables or choose to have them downloaded to a secure location on Amazon S3.
 Amazon Redshift is compliant with SOC1, SOC2, SOC3 and PCI DSS Level 1 requirements.
 For more details, please visit the AWS Compliance Center.